simranss/book_management/README.md

 # About the Project
 A full-stack flutter project for book management.
-This app has the following projects:
+This app has the following features:
 1. Login
 2. Register
+3. E-mail verification
-3. Recover your account (forgot password)
+4. Recover your account (forgot password)
-4. Add a book (name, author)
+5. Add a book (title, author, description, keywords)
-5. Add a review to any book
+6. Add a review to any book
-6. Maintain a book-series
+7. Maintain a book-series
+8. Search any book using filters (id, author, title, keywords)
+9. Check reviews for any book

 # Backend
 server folder contains all the backend files